philips-software/terraform-provider-hsdp/docs/data-sources/docker_repository.md

 * `image_ids` - The image ids
 * `num_pulls` - The pulls per tag
 * `total_pulls` - The total number of pulls for this repo
+* `latest_tag` - The latest tag, if available, based on the updated field